brickbots/PiFinder/docs/user_guide.md

 - If the GPS has locked and provided a location, the GPS square in the status bar will be filled in and the G will be in black.
 - The solver status will show either C (Camera) or I (IMU) depending on the source of the last position fix.
 The background of this square fades from red to black, over six seconds, indicating the time since last solve.

+### Brightness Adjustment
+At any time you can hold down the _ENT_ key and press the _UP_/_DN_ keys to adjust the screen and backlight brightness together.
+If you want to change the keypad brightness relative to the screen, you can set this in the Options page of the Status screen with the rest of the global options.
+The setting there allows you to make the keypad brighter or dimmer relative to the screen or turn it off all together.
+Once you have the two balanced to your liking, the _ENT + UP/DN_ should be all you need during and observing session to fine-tune the overall PiFinder brightness.

 ### Power Save Mode